….”A voice of quite remarkable expressive depth” -JAZZWISE

 Emilia Mårtensson is a London based Swedish vocalist and composer of considerable repute.
-After her three latest album releases Emilia has built a well- deserved reputation as one of the most exciting vocalists on the UK Jazz scene and she was awarded ‘Vocalist of the Year-2016′ at The Parliamentary Jazz Awards.
+After her four latest album releases Emilia has built a well- deserved reputation as one of the most exciting vocalists on the UK Jazz scene and she was awarded ‘Vocalist of the Year-2016′ at The Parliamentary Jazz Awards.
 Her gently expressive voice and highly personal compositions are firmly rooted within the folklore and countryside of her native southern Sweden, adding to the mystique and allure of a distinctive and truly original artist.

 ‘ELDA Trio’ (Two Rivers Records-2016)

 Elda trio is a project comprised of Swedish award winning vocalist, Emilia Mårtensson, Slovenian accordion player and multi instrumentalist Janez Dovč and Brazilian percussionist and composer, Adriano Adewale.
 Elda trio weaves together these three different folkloric cultures exploring the breadth and depth of storytelling and music from each country.
 What emerges is a fascinating tapestry of musical cultures, featuring both traditional and contemporary musical elements in a unique way.

 All three musicians of Elda Trio are virtuosos in their own right and they have all found an original voice on their respective instruments.
 Their technique, the emotion and the depth of their musicianship are of a very high level.
 The element of improvisation is a fundamental aspect of Elda Trio’s music.
 It enables the group to express themselves freely taking into consideration the very moment of the performance as well as making every single concert exciting and unique.